yinaa/microsoft-graph-docs/content/overview/overview.md

 - Build an  app that accesses the Microsoft Graph API using any web language.
 - Use the IDE of your choice.
 - Host your apps in Microsoft Azure or any cloud platform.
-- Develop apps for a variety of device platform.
+- Develop apps for a variety of device platforms.
 - Call the Microsoft Graph API from Office or SharePoint add-ins.

 <!--<a name="msg_queries"> </a>-->